wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 You are in Linux? → [trealla-linux-x86_64-0.1.2.tar.gz](https://registry-cdn.wapm.io/distribution/exe/guregu/trealla/trealla-linux-x86_64-0.1.2.tar.gz)

 This will help any package developers to target WebAssembly first, and let WAPM and Wasmer target new Operating Systems and chipsets automatically.
-No more effort is required for the developer… welcome to the new world order!
+No more effort is required for the developer to become available in more systems … welcome to the panacea of software distribution!